acinn-litsem/acinn-litsem.github.io/category/organisation.md

 - voluntary basis (a student asks to present a paper): this is the preferred option.
 You can ask for any free Tuesday during the semester!
-- democracy: if no paper is selected on Tuesday, I will ask people to express their prefered paper by Thursday, and I will design the presenter.
+- democracy: if no paper is selected on Tuesday, I will ask people to express their prefered paper by Thursday, and I will assign the presenter.
-- tyranny: if nothing happens by Friday, I will design a paper and a presenter.
+- tyranny: if nothing happens by Friday, I will assign a paper and a presenter.

 ## Paper checklist